snt-arg/iMarker_sensors/README.md

   - `stopPipeline`: stopping the pipeline and releasing memory

 ## 🚀 Running the Code

-It should be noted that this repository contains the functions to use the introduced sensors in the `/sensors/` directory, described as below:

 As mentioned before, the current repository is a sub-module and wrapped by [GUI-enabled standalone version](https://github.com/snt-arg/csr_detector_standalone) and [ROS-based version](https://github.com/snt-arg/csr_detector_ros) frameworks.
 Accordingly, take a look at the mentioned repositories to see examples of using sensors.